LukasWoodtli/WebPage/content/seven_concurrency_models.md

 *"[There ]three types of buffer provided by `core.async` as standard - blocking, dropping, and sliding.
 It would be quite possible to create one that simply grows as it needs to accommodate more messages.
 So why isn’t this provided as standard?"*

-*"The reason is the age - old lesson that, whenever you have an “inexhaustible” resource, sooner or later you will exhaust it."*
+*"The reason is the age - old lesson that, whenever you have an "inexhaustible" resource, sooner or later you will exhaust it."*

 *"Better to think about how you want to handle a full buffer today and nip the problem in the bud."*